Lehigh Coal and Navigation Company

 The Lehigh Coal and Navigation Company (LCAN) (1988–2010) was a modern-day anthracite coal mining company headquartered in Pottsville, Pennsylvania.
 It acquired many properties and relaunched the Lehigh Coal Companies brand in 1988.
 The LCAN ran strip mining operations in the Panther Creek Valley east of Lansford, Pennsylvania along U.S. Route 209 with vast properties dominating the coal areas of Tamaqua, Coaldale, and Lansford.

-LCAN properties were largely Panther Creek Valley-based real estate assets that were acquired from Lehigh Coal Mine Company (1792-1822) and the builders of the Lehigh Canal and the first American blast furnaces, the Lehigh Coal & Navigation Company, both which spearheaded the American industrial revolution.
+LCAN properties were largely Panther Creek Valley-based real estate assets that were acquired from Lehigh Coal Mine Company and Lehigh Coal & Navigation Company, which built the Lehigh Canal and the first American blast furnaces, both which spearheaded the American industrial revolution.

 The new company was incorporated in 1988, acquiring LC&N assets after bankruptcy proceedings.

-Background
+History

+19th century

 The Lehigh Coal & Navigation Company was a prominent coal mining and transportation infrastructure company first established in 1822 after four years of successfully delivering regular shipments of anthracite coal to the docks of Philadelphia via their pioneering Lehigh Canal.

-In the merger of "The Lehigh Coal Mining Company" and the "Lehigh Navigation Company", both of which operated in the Lehigh Valley area of Pennsylvania between 1818-1822, the lease on the land rights of the Lehigh Coal Mine Company was ended with a subsidiary acquisition purchase by stock swap — and these lands once owned were used to open up the whole Northeastern Pennsylvania 19th century frontier area of Tamaqua, Coaldale, Lansford, Summit Hill, Nesquehoning, and Jim Thorpe, Pennsylvania—among other company towns outside the 14 mi long strip in which the LCAN 'New Company' operated.)
-The remaining 8,000-acre anthracite-rich tract between Jim Thorpe and Tamaqua originally owned by the Lehigh Coal Mine Company is arguably the richest vein of high quality anthracite known in the world with the possible exception of the valley floor deposits of the Wyoming Valley, but without a River above leaking into shafts, far easier to mine.
-Like most commercially feasible coal mines today in the USA, the ongoing mining operations use mountain top mining (strip mining) techniques.
+In the merger of The Lehigh Coal Mining Company and the Lehigh Navigation Company, both of which operated in the Lehigh Valley area of Pennsylvania between 1818 and 1822, the lease on the land rights of the Lehigh Coal Mine Company was ended with a subsidiary acquisition purchase by stock swap, and these lands were used to open up the whole Northeastern Pennsylvania frontier in the 19th and early 20th centuries, including Tamaqua, Coaldale, Lansford, Summit Hill, Nesquehoning, and Jim Thorpe, Pennsylvania, and other towns on the 14 mi long strip in which the LCAN 'New Company' operated.

-Brand history

-Through the 19th and part of the 20th centuries, LC&N mined the tract in Summit Hill, Nesquehoning, Lansford, Coaldale and Tamaqua.
+The remaining 8,000-acre anthracite-rich tract between Jim Thorpe and Tamaqua originally owned by the Lehigh Coal Mine Company is arguably the richest vein of high quality anthracite in the world with the possible exception of the valley floor deposits of the Wyoming Valley.
+Like most commercially feasible coal mines today in the U.S., the ongoing mining operations use mountain top mining techniques.

+20th century

 In the 1960s, LC&N ceased its operations.
 The coal lands were acquired by the Fazio Brothers.

+LC&N ceased its operations in the mid-1960s, and eventually the railroad's revenues collapsed as the Central Railroad of New Jersey, Lehigh and New England Railroad, the Lehigh Valley Railroad, and a few others that were merged into Conrail.

-Bethlehem Steel bought it in 1974 and ran it until 1989.
+In 1974, Bethlehem Steel acquired it, running it until 1989.
 In 1989, James Curran bought the property and reestablished the Lehigh Coal & Navigation Company brand.
-By 2008, the new LC&N's plans for expansion put them into debt as sales plummeted during the recession, and they became bankrupt.